Senior Health and Superior Insight: A Formula for Wellness

-The wise thing to do, which is also the right to do, is to learn more about nonenal.
+- The wise thing to do, which is also the right to do, is to learn more about nonenal.

-By educating ourselves about this condition, we will come to understand the importance of moisturizing the skin and neutralizing this odor.
+- By educating ourselves about this condition, we will come to understand the importance of moisturizing the skin and neutralizing this odor.

 - We will come to understand how the artisanal products of the East, which contain Japanese persimmon extract, have a ready market in the West.

 - We will also come to understand, I hope, that seniors symbolize strength.
 From the strength of their ideas to the individual strengths that make them models of inspiration and role models worthy of emulation, seniors have so much to give.

-They have much to say, too, concerning ways to improve corporate wellness.
+- They have much to say, too, concerning ways to improve corporate wellness.
 Their wellness is in fact integral to the health of those who recruit them, of those who hire them, of those who rely on them.

 - It would be wrong to isolate these men and women.

 - It is wrong to isolate or intimidate them, period.

-Let us resolve to honor and respect them, so we can all prosper.
+- Let us resolve to honor and respect them, so we can all prosper.

-Let us resolve to be their allies, lest we alienate them and have to admonish ourselves after the fact.
+- Let us resolve to be their allies, lest we alienate them and have to admonish ourselves after the fact.

 - We need our seniors, now more than ever.